sofialapi/SO-top-IACONIS-LAPI/README.md

-# SO midi keyboard IACONIS LAPI
+# SO top IACONIS LAPI
  git repository for SO(2021-2022) midi keyboard project